donovan-herion/project-supro/README.md

-# Description of Project Supro
+# Description of the project

 [Link to the website](https://donovan-herion.github.io/project-supro/)